 Professional Organizations for Sports Management

 - North American Society for Sport Management: In support of the sports, leisure, and recreation industries, the NASSM furthers research, study, and academic writing on sports management.
-The organization’s official research journal, the Journal of Sport Management, focuses its papers on the governance, management, and marketing of sport organizations.
+The organization’s official research journal, the Journal of Sport Management, focuses on the governance, management, and marketing of sport organizations.

 - Sport Marketing Association: Founded in 2002, the SMA develops and expands the knowledge of sports marketing through networking, forums of professional interaction, and career opportunities.
 The SMA also supports sports marketing as a field and academic discipline.